-The 50 Amp Smart EMSTM Model 700 consists of two elements: the Display Panel and the Distribution Panel.
-The Display Panel is mounted on a wall or suitable surface, remotely from the Distribution Panel and convenient to the user.
-The Distribution Panel is a completely self-contained 120/240 volt power distribution and energy management system intended to be used in recreational vehicles.
-The Distribution Panel is housed in a sheet metal enclosure with removable front panel.
-It provides circuit protection for all the 120 VAC loads in the RV and a system of energy management to minimize the over-loading and tripping of circuit breakers.
+The 50 AMP SMART EMS[TM] Model 800 provides main circuit protection for 120/240 VAC single-phase incoming lines and branch circuit protection for up to 12 circuits, including Energy Management of up to six selected branch circuits.
+A subpanel is available on the Model 800 for up to 6 sub-breakers for inverter connected loads.
+If 120 VAC - 30/20 Amp source is available, the control helps to limit the total current draw of all the appliances in the RV at or below 30/20 Amps provided by the main power feed.
+The 50 Amp Smart EMS[TM] Model 800 consists of two elements: the Display Panel and the Model 800 Distribution Panel.
+The Display Panel is mounted on a wall, or suitable surface remotely from the Distribution Panel and convenient to the user.
+The Model 800 Distribution Panel is a completely self-contained 120/240 volt power distribution and energy management system intended to be used in recreational vehicles.
+It is housed in a sheet metal enclosure with removable front panel, providing circuit protection for all the 120 VAC loads in the RV and a system of energy management to minimize the over-loading and tripping of circuit breakers.
+In addition, the Model 800 Distribution Panel incorporates a sub-panel to accommodate inverter/converter connected loads.